A Certificate in Community Faith Formation

 JCSTS uses an online learning platform called Pathwright that is intuitive and easy for our Learning Partners to engage.
 Learning Partners will be given instruction and support on how to use the platform.
 Weekly Cohort Sessions will be held on zoom and Learning Partners will need to have access to reliable internet in order to participate.

 Each cohort of Lead Change is limited to 15 Learning Partners due to the highly interactive nature of the program.
-Tuition for the certificate is $3,375 plus an additional $100 for each of the optional electives.
+Tuition for the certificate is $3,375 plus an additional $100 for each of the optional Elective Workshops.

 JCSTS is unable to offer scholarships or payment plans at this time.
 However, Learning Partners are encouraged to approach their Middle Governing Bodies of the PCUSA or similar bodies in other church structures to ask for their sponsorship and financial support.
 Our goal at JCSTS is to foster connected learning communities built on the recognition that learning is a collective act, not an individual one.

-Interested parties will answer the following biographical and essay questions and submit them through our website by clicking the 'Submit' button below.
+Interested parties will answer the following biographical and essay questions and submit them through our website by clicking the 'Submit' button above.

-The JCSTS selection team will make initial decisions to select the participants in the inaugural cohort by November XX, 2022.
+The JCSTS selection team will make initial decisions to select the participants in the inaugural cohort by mid-August.

-Invitees will have 2 weeks to complete their registration and make appropriate arrangements for their payment.
+Invitees will have two weeks to complete their registration and make appropriate arrangements for their payment.

-Registration will remain open until all fifteen spots are filled, or until thirty days before the Lead Change Inaugural Cohort begins.
+Registration will remain open until all fifteen spots are filled, or until one week before the Lead Change Inaugural Cohort begins.
 If there is a waitlist, those Learning Partners will be first in line for the second cohort of Lead Change (schedule coming soon).